 During February, the Army celebrates and pays tribute to African-American Soldiers and recognizes the important contributions they have made in past wars and are continuing to make today in overseas operations.
-This timeline spans the history of black Americans in the service of the Army from the American Revolution to today’s Overseas Operations.
+This timeline spans the history of black Soldiers from the American Revolution to present day operations.

 On March 5, 1770, Crispus Attucks and several other patriots from Boston protested the British curbing of civil liberties in their Massachusetts colony.